At Aquila Lawyers, we believe our clients are the most important part of what we do.

 He has extensive experience in appearing before the State Parole Authority having conducted in excess of 1,000 hearings in that jurisdiction.
 He has also appeared in hearings in the Australian and New South Wales Crime Commission’s and the Australian Commission for Law Enforcement Integrity.

-In 2019, 2020 and 2021 he was recognised as one of New South Wales’ Leading Criminal Defence Lawyers in Doyle’s Guide making him a sought after and highly respected advocate.
+Since 2019 Omar has been consistently recognised as one of New South Wales’ Leading Criminal Defence Lawyers in Doyle’s Guide making him a sought after and highly respected advocate.

 Since graduating Arts Law from the University of Adelaide in 2015, Daniel has achieved a significant presence in the field of criminal law and advocacy, named Doyle’s Criminal Law Rising Star in both 2019 and 2020.